Compare ETS

 General Information

-The California Cap-and-Trade Program began operation in 2012 with the opening of its tracking system for allocation, auction distribution, and trading of compliance instruments.
+The California Cap-and-Invest Program began operation in 2012 with the opening of its tracking system for allocation, auction distribution, and trading of compliance instruments.
 Compliance obligations started in January 2013.
-The program covers ~75% of the state’s GHG emissions.
+The program was extended through 2045 and renamed Cap-and-Invest by legislation adopted in 2025.
+The program puts a carbon price on ~76% of the state’s GHG emissions.

-The California Cap-and-Trade Program is implemented under the authority of the California Air Resources Board (CARB).
+The California Cap-and-Invest Program is implemented under the authority of the California Air Resources Board (CARB).
 California has been part of the Western Climate Initiative (WCI) since 2007 and formally linked its program with Québec’s in January 2014.

 Emissions & Targets

-By 2030: 40% reduction from 1990 GHG levels (SB 32)
+By 2030: 40% reduction from 1990 GHG levels (“SB 32”)

-By 2045: Carbon neutrality and 85% reduction from 1990 anthropogenic GHG levels (AB 1279)
+By 2045: Carbon neutrality and 85% reduction from 1990 anthropogenic GHG levels (“AB 1279”)

 Updated prices available here